-I was driving a car with my mother through a long dusty, empty road that leads to nowhere.
+I was driving a car with my mother through a long dusty, empty road that led to nowhere.
 When dusk approached, the car stalled and stopped.
 No other building but his bike shop.
 My mom stayed in the car and I knocked on his door.
 He told me to follow him inside the shop so he could get the tools to fix the car.
 I didn't recognize him in this dream, but it felt like I had known him forever.
 That mysterious longing...

 He visited my house in the fourth episode.
 I had to leave and do something urgent.
 I told him to stay put until I completed my errand so we could talk after.
 A man drove the car I was in, probably a taxi driver.
 Began the impossible quest.
 We had to pass a dangerous river, almost drowning.
 A dark tunnel.
 Speeding.
 A surreal train station, like something from the colonial era.
 All black and heavy.
 A traditional market.
 When I arrived home, he was gone.
 Back to his country.

 Another story cast him as my classmate living in a house right across my grandmother's.
 We walked to our school and I felt ecstatic to be able to converse with him (I was also in love with him in the dream — curses!).
-When we come home in the evening, he went straight to his house while I played with his giant furry dog.
+When we came home in the evening, he went straight to his house while I played with his giant furry dog.
 Somehow, he was upset and yelled at me for a reason I can't recall.

 One had something sexual, at least at the end of it.
 I had to go to an important family gathering and the water in my house turned to chocolate.
 Needing shower, I went to my grandmother's building that was leased as apartments.
 The basement was supposed to be vacant.
 I struggled to take off my tight double shirts for quite some time, exposing my breasts, feeling that I was being watched.
 When I opened the bathroom, it was locked.
 I tried the other side of the floor, where I was surprised to meet him.
 He was flushing red in embarrassment, and I knew he was the one who was spying on me.
-Worst of all — I was aroused that he did.

 Passing the maze was the night I found him with my own will.
 With massive determination, I endured all the dangers and confusion to get to his place.
 And I found him at the other side.